luossfi/FileNamingWatchDog/doc/FileNamingWatchDog.md

 ### The File Naming Watch Dog's Result Map Explained
 Each call to `org.luossfi.watchdog.fnwd.FileNamingWatchDog.check(Path)` returns a `java.util.Map`.
 This map is empty if no naming convention violations were found.
-If the map is not empty the following case occur:
+If the map is not empty the following cases occur:

 * package name -&gt; empty set: